Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

  }

 That's it.
-You should see a new service in the web interface and should be warned if the ambient temperature get's to hot.
+You should see a new service in the web interface and should be warned if the ambient temperature is too hot.